ScottTunstall/BinViewer/README.md

 * overlay grid

-Do not expect this code to be SOLID, this is a means to an end to help me find sprites in games I am reverse engineering.
+Do not expect this code to be SOLID, this tool is a quick and dirty means to an end.
 I may refactor when I have time.